pytest-dev/pytest-cov/docs/subprocess-support.rst

 If you abuse ``multiprocessing.Process.terminate``
 ==================================================

 It appears that many people are using the ``terminate`` method and then get unreliable coverage results.

-On Linux usually that means a SIGTERM gets sent to the process.
+That usually means a SIGTERM gets sent to the process.
 Unfortunately Python don't have a default handler for SIGTERM so you need to install your own.
 Because ``pytest-cov`` doesn't want to second-guess (not yet, add your thoughts on the issue tracker if you disagree) it doesn't install a handler by default, but you can activate it by doing this:

 .. code-block:: python